-Because the parties will not receive extensions of other deadlines in this case, they must file discovery motions promptly if self-help fails.
+This court also expects the parties to file discovery motions promptly if self-help fails.
 Parties who fail to do so may not seek to change the schedule on the ground that discovery proceeded too slowly to meet the deadlines set in this order.